New Castle, Pennsylvania: Arts and culture

-The city was the site of an important development in the history of the Warner Bros. empire, given that the first Warner Brothers' theatre, the Cascade, opened here in 1907.
+The city was the site of an important development in the history of the Warner Bros. empire, given that the first Warner Brothers' theater, the Cascade, opened here in 1907.
 The building was nearly condemned in 1996 after a wall fell on the sidewalk.
 Warner Bros. donated $150,000, which the Pennsylvania government matched, to restore the facade.
 Municipal officials have planned recent revitalization efforts around the historic site.
 The Cascade Center currently features two restaurants and a local stage theater, and plans are in progress to turn the complex into New Castle's version of Station Square in Pittsburgh.

 The Cascade Center is named after Cascade Park, located on the outskirts of the city's East Side in Shenango Township along Pennsylvania Route 65.
 A former trolley park, it was restored and converted into a regular outdoor park in the 1980s with a few historical buildings as well as the park's entrance sign restored, avoiding the fate of nearby Idora Park in Youngstown.
 The park hosts the annual "Back to the 50s Weekend" classic car show, and previously hosted the similarly themed "Thunder in the Cascades" motorcycle show.

-The New Castle Playhouse, a community theatre, is located along Long Avenue and puts on several shows a year.
-It is one of only a few such theatres between Youngstown and Pittsburgh.
+The New Castle Playhouse, a community theater, is located along Long Avenue and puts on several shows a year.
+It is one of only a few such theaters between Youngstown and Pittsburgh.
 The Old Princeton School, located nearby, has been the venue for rock concerts.

 In the 2011 movie Super 8, New Castle is referenced as the "fireworks capital of the world".

 New Castle is the subject of the true crime blog "Small Town Noir", which uses mug shots taken in New Castle between 1930 and 1960, and which were rescued when the town's police department threw them out.
 The information on the images comes from the New Castle News.

 New Castle has a large Arab-American population whose culture is visible throughout the community.
 Large numbers of Lebanese and Syrian immigrants were attracted by the city's prosperity in the late 19th and early 20th centuries.
 Their culture is especially visible in the local cuisine, which makes popular use of items such as stuffed grape leaves, lamb on the rod, kibbe, and garlic sauce.
 Although many other Rust Belt cities contain large Arab-American populations, New Castle is unique for its large population of Alawite Muslims from Syria.
 The Muslim community of the city has a mosque on the East Side of town.